FULL LIFE OFFERS IN-PERSON AND VIRTUAL SAFE SPACES TO FIGURE SOME THINGS OUT

 Katie Nail, MS/Ed.S, LCMHC

-For the past 16 years I have had the honor to work with children and teens in a school counseling position.
-As a school counselor I have worked with countless young people and their families as they navigate the struggles that come with life.
-Having spent so many years working in the public schools gives me an unique perspective to offer clients with Full Life Counseling.
-I understand the difficulties in navigating mental health needs in the school setting and beyond.
+Since 2007, I have had the honor of working with a diverse clientele of youth and their families from the elementary to the high school setting in a school counseling position.
+As a school counselor, I have worked with countless young people and their families as they navigate the struggles that come with life.
+Working in a public school has also afforded me the opportunity to understand the experience of a school employee.

 ---MORE---